Dealing with Addiction

 I mean every other word was a curse word.

-It was F this and F that and #&!@ all over the places.
+It was F this and F that and #&!@ all over the place.
 I was addicted to cursing.

 That’s not the only addiction I had though.
 There were others.